snkdeveloper/Web-Form/README.md

 1. git clone https://github.com/snkdeveloper/Web-Form.git
 2. cd Web-Form
 3. copy the php files to xampp/htdocs
-4. run the apache and mysql using xampp control panel
+4. run the apache and mysql servers using xampp control panel
 5. create a database named supp with table named supp with 7 attributes in phpmyadmin *id
    *name